EliteDangerous/edapi/README.txt

                         below the specificed key. (default: False)

 ==============================================================================
-== TradeDangerous plugin usage:
+== Trade Dangerous plugin usage:
 ==============================================================================

-Copy edapi_plug.py to the plugins directory in TradeDangerous.
+Copy edapi_plug.py to the plugins directory in Trade Dangerous.
 Use the import command to connect to the API and import price and shipyard data.

+./trade.py import -P edapi

+You can also import to eddn with the plugin:

-./trade.py import --plug edapi
+./trade.py import -P edapi -O eddn